TruelyMostWanted/a-truely-diabolic-research-work/input/strategy1_prompts.md

-R14,contains_tasks,A Scrum Board contains all tasks of a Sprint,ScrumBoard,Task,1,N,1.0 R15,documents_feature,Feature Documentation belongs to a Feature,FeatureDocumentation,Feature,1,1,1.0 R16,is_blocked_by,A Task can be blocked by a Blocker,Task,Blocker,N,M,1.0 R17,participates_in,Stakeholders participate in a Sprint Review,Stakeholder,SprintReview,N,M,1.0 R18,moderates_retrospective,A Scrum Master moderates the Retrospective,Scrum Master,SprintRetrospective,1,N,1.0
+R14,contains_tasks,A Scrum Board contains all tasks of a Sprint,ScrumBoard,Task,1,N,1.0 R15,documents_feature,Feature Documentation belongs to a Feature,FeatureDocumentation,Feature,1,1,1.0 R16,is_blocked_by,A Task can be blocked by a Blocker,Task,Blocker,N,M,1.0 R17,participates_in,Stakeholders participate in a Sprint Review,Stakeholder,Sprint Review,N,M,1.0 R18,moderates_retrospective,A Scrum Master moderates the Retrospective,ScrumMaster,SprintRetrospective,1,N,1.0
 R19,refers_to_team,Velocity refers to a specific Team,Velocity,Team,1,1,1.0
-R20,plans_release,A Release Plan includes multiple Features,Release Plan,Feature,1,N,1.0
+R20,plans_release,A Release Plan includes multiple Features,ReleasePlan,Feature,1,N,1.0
-R21,is_part_of_roadmap,A Release Plan is part of a Roadmap,Release Plan,Roadmap,N,1,1.0
-R22,generates_snapshot,A Sprint generates a Development Snapshot,Sprint,Development Snapshot,1,1,1.0
+R21,is_part_of_roadmap,A Release Plan is part of a Roadmap,ReleasePlan,Roadmap,N,1,1.0 R22,generates_snapshot,A Sprint generates a Development Snapshot,Sprint,DevelopmentSnapshot,1,1,1.0
 ```
 Read through them and store them in your memory"